roboconf/roboconf.github.io/en/user-guide-snapshot/instances-description.md

 }
 </code></pre>

+It is possible to force a value for a [random exported variable](graph-definition.html) in the instances definition.
+As an example, with a graph declaration like...

+<pre><code class="language-roboconf">
+Tomcat {
+	installer: puppet;
+	exports: random[port] httpPort;
+}
+</code></pre>

+... we could force the value of the *httpPort* with...

+<pre><code class="language-roboconf">
+instance of Vm_Tomcat {
+	name: Tomcat VM1;

+	instance of Tomcat {
+		name: Tomcat;
+		httpPort: 9000;
+	}
+}
+</code></pre>

+> Forcing values of random variables must be used at your own risks!
+> Users should avoid to do that when possible.

+## Instances Files

-Instances definition can be split into several files.
+Instances definitions can be split into several files.
 It is indeed possible to import other instance definitions.
 Instances definitions can mix imports and instances declaration, or, it can only contain imports.

 <pre><code class="language-roboconf">